vpulimamidi/grpc-go-course/README.md

 # grpc-go-course

-This repository has couple of examples to understand gRPC framework using go language
+This repository has couple of examples to understand how gRPC framework works in go language

 **Concepts covered in this course are:**
 - How to build